ksnyder-mtm/ai-prompt-trainer-nonprofits/README.md

 ## 💼 Professional Tool Recommendations

-**⚠️ Important**: This trainer does NOT recommend free AI tools for professional nonprofit work.
+**⚠️ Important**: This exploration tool does NOT recommend free AI tools for professional nonprofit work.

 ### Recommended Organizational Options:
 - **Microsoft 365 Copilot** - For organizations using Microsoft 365